kieulinhvuong/cs220-sudoku/README.md

 * Set up the load/save menu options so that they can load and save a game
 * To save a game, write the board to a text file.
 Use a `JFileChooser` to decide what file to write to
 * To load a game, use a `JFileChooser` to load a game from a text file

+2 new features are added in Sodoku.java file